 It is important to remember that the insurance company is not there to help you.
 They are a business and have their own financial interests in mind when they are dealing with your claim.
-That’s why you need a knowledgeable attorney with the expertise in dealing with big insurance companies.
+That’s why you need a knowledgeable lawyer with the expertise in dealing with big insurance companies.
 Insurance companies will often give unrepresented parties the run-around.
 We will be able to advocate for you to fight for the compensation you are entitled to under the law.

 There are serious time limitations on your claim.
 Before you file your claim, contact our car accident attorneys online or call us at (312) 766-1000.
-They will be able to listen to your story, provide a free consultation, gather the necessary information and put together a legal strategy so that your claim will be successful.
+We will to listen to your story, provide a free consultation, gather the necessary information and put together a legal strategy so that your claim will be successful.